 Here you can adjust your weight, activity levels, and weight loss/gain goals.
 Most importantly, this is where you can change your calorie and macronutrient goals.
-Tap “Calorie & Macronutrient Goals”.
+Tap “Calories, Carbs, Protein and Fat Goals”.

-From here, you can tap on one of the macronutrients (carbs, fats, or protein) to change your carbohydrate, protein, and fat intake goals.
+From here, you can select one of the macronutrients (carbs, fats, or protein) to change your carbohydrate, protein, and fat intake goals.

 Use your finger to adjust the percentages until they look something like this: